Investments in African schools, health and other infrastructure exposed to climate risks

 In a report, they concluded that "very few long-term decision-making processes" draw on climate information.

-"African decision makers are overwhelmed by a large number of immediate, short-term development needs and this can eclipse longer-term concerns," Lindsey Jones, one of the authors, with the London-based Overseas Development Institute (ODI) said in an email.
+"African decision makers are overwhelmed by a large number of immediate, short-term development needs and this can eclipse longer-term concerns," said Lindsey Jones, one of the authors, with the London-based Overseas Development Institute (ODI).

-"However, even some short-term interventions today, like designing healthcare systems, could have consequences far in the future," he added.
+"However, even some short-term interventions today, like designing healthcare systems, could have consequences far in the future," she added.

 If planners did try to use climate information, it was either basic or not acted upon, Jones said.